-Here we dive a little more deeply into waves and three ways a "pure" radio wave (called the carrier) can be modulated to encode a voice signal (called the baseband signal): AM, SSB, FM.
+Here we dive a little more deeply into waves and look at three ways that a "pure" radio wave (called the carrier) can be modulated to encode a voice signal (called the baseband signal): AM, SSB, FM.
 But first, let's look at the general characteristics of a wave.